confluentinc/ksql/docs/installation/upgrading.rst

 #.
 Stop the ``ksql`` service.

 #.
-Uninstall the v5.4 ksql rpm package.
+Uninstall the ksql 5.4 DEB or RPM package.

 #.
-Install the v5.5 ksqldb rpm package.
+Install the ksqldb 5.5 DEB or RPM package.

 #.
-Copy the v5.4 configuration file to the v5.5 ksqldb configuration
+Copy the version 5.4 configuration file to the ksqldb 5.5 configuration
    folder, which is located at ``${CONFLUENT_HOME}/etc/ksqldb``:

    ```bash